Moving Out Of The Major Clouds - A New IT Infrastructure Trend?

 Cloud adoption is actually increasing on a global scale.
 According to the industry analysts Gartner “in 2022, global cloud revenue is estimated to total $474 billion”.
 This is a $66 billion increase from 2021.
 Gartner analysts project that cloud revenue will surpass non-cloud revenue for relevant enterprise IT markets.
 In 2021 Mr. Govekar, vice president at Gartner has made a bold statement - “There is no business strategy without a cloud strategy.”
 The Gartner analyst said that “The adoption and interest in the public cloud continues unabated as organizations pursue a “cloud-first” policy for onboarding new workloads.
 Cloud has enabled new digital experiences such as mobile payment systems where banks have invested in startups, energy companies using the cloud to improve their customers’ retail experiences or car companies launching new personalization services for customer’s safety and infotainment.”

 "Еnabling new digital experiences", "improving customers' retail experiences", and "launching new personalization services" are great things to do.
 However, what do analysts like Mr. Govekar consider a "Cloud"?
 Are their projections based on the revenue of the top 20, top 50, or top 100 major cloud service providers?
-Do they make a difference between IaaS services delivered from native Cloud infrastructures and platforms and those delivered from traditional, non-cloud-based Virtual Private Server setups and bare-metal server infrastructures?
+Do they make a difference between IaaS services delivered from native Cloud infrastructures and platforms and those delivered from traditional, non-cloud-based Virtual Private Server setups and Bare-Metal Dedicated Server infrastructures?
 Do analysts consider “Cloud” all data center-hosted infrastructure or just the infrastructure services delivered from the major cloud providers?
-Do analysts consider “Non-Cloud” all on-premise-based infrastructure?.
+Do analysts consider “Non-Cloud” all on-premise-based infrastructure?

 Are the projections made by most analytical centers correct?
 With all due respect to companies like Gartner, the answer is “No”!
 Why?